mark-magic/mark-magic/packages/website/docs/en/book.md

 ### GitHub Pages

-1. Create a `deploy.yml` in the `.github/workflows` directory of your project, containing the following content.
+1. Create a `deploy.yml` in the `.github/workflows` directory of your project, which contains the following content.

    ```yml
    name: Deploy site to Pages